nextflow-io/hyperopt/README.md

 5. Evaluate each model on the test set
 6. Select the best model based on evaluation score

-You can control many aspects of this workflow with the `params` scope of the configuration, including:
+You can control many aspects of this workflow with the pipeline parameters, including:

 * Enable/disable each individual step
 * Download a different dataset (default is `wdbc`, see [OpenML.org](https://www.openml.org/search?type=data&status=active) to view available datasets)
 * Provide your own training data instead of downloading it
 * Provide your own pre-trained model and test data
 * Select different models (see the `train` module for all available options)

+See the `nextflow.config` file for the list of pipeline parameters.

 ## Cluster support